 The reasons can include having less mental stress to continuously pay a loan for a span of 25 years.
 With less stress, we may be able to make other good decisions for ourselves too.

-Unlike investing our funds to earn a potentially better interest return, repaying our home loan on our HDB flat gives us a guaranteed return of either 2.6% or approximately 3.5% on our HDB home loan or bank loan respectively.
-While this may be on-par or poorer than current guaranteed investments, it hasn’t always been the case.
+Unlike investing our funds to earn a potentially better interest return, repaying our home loan on our HDB flat gives us a guaranteed return of either 2.6% on our HDB home loan or whatever interest rate we would be saving on our bank loan.

 Read Also: 6 Investments In Singapore That Provide Guaranteed Principal And Returns